 Paul Burke is an economist focusing on energy, the environment, transport, and developing countries, particularly in the Asia Pacific.

-Paul has published in journals including American Economic Journal: Macroeconomics, Economic Inquiry, Nature Climate Change, and Global Environmental Change.
-His ongoing research includes examining Indonesia’s energy subsidy reforms; Australia’s ongoing energy transition; the economics of road safety; benefits of electricity access; and other topics.
+Paul has published in journals including American Economic Journal: Macroeconomics, Economic Inquiry, Nature Geoscience, Nature Climate Change, and Global Environmental Change.
+His ongoing research includes policies for zero-carbon energy; Australia’s ongoing energy transition; the economics of road safety; benefits of electricity access; and other topics.
+His publications are listed here.

 In 2018 Paul is teaching IDEC8029 Issues in Applied Microeconomics.
 He has been a panel member for 12 completed PhD students.
 He also delivers executive training in Environmental Economics for Non-Economists.